MichaelNovikov95/gif_convertator/README.md

 ## File Structure

 - `/backend/`: Contains the backend (Express) service
-    - `index.ts`: Main TypeScript file for the backend service.
+    - `src/`: Source folder for the Express application.
     - `package.json`: Dependencies and scripts for the backend.
     - `package-lock.json`: Lock file for backend dependencies.
     - `tsconfig.json`: TypeScript configuration for the backend.